 - Do not stay too long, in order to minimise crowding.

-- Keep at a distance of 1.5 metres.
+- Keep at a distance of 1.5 metres from others.

 - Scooters, bicycles and bicycle trailers are not permitted at the market.